Chamber Structure and Wallcrossing in the ADHM Theory of Curves II: Introduction

 The present paper represents the second part of this work.
 Its main goal is to derive wallcrossing formulas for the ADHM invariants $A_\delta^{\bf S}(r,e)$ using Joyce's stack function algebra theory and the theory of generalized Donaldson-Thomas invariants of Joyce and Song.
 Moreover, it will be also shown that these formulas imply the BPS rationality conjecture formulated by Pandharipande and Thomas in \cite{stabpairs-I} for local stable pair invariants of curves.

-Similar results have been obtained by Toda \cite{generating} for stable pair invariants of smooth projective Calabi-Yau threefolds defined via the the stack theoretic topological Euler character introduced by Joyce in \cite{J-motivic, J-II}.
+Similar results have been obtained in \cite{generating} for stable pair invariants of smooth projective Calabi-Yau threefolds defined via the the stack theoretic topological Euler character introduced by Joyce in \cite{J-motivic, J-II}.
 Moreover the wallcrossing formula relating stable pair and Donaldson-Thomas theory has been derived for the same type of invariants in \cite{curvecount,Hilbpairs}.
-The moduli spaces involved in the local construction considered here are under better technical control, making the theory of Joyce and Song applicable to virtual residual stable pair invariants.
+The moduli spaces involved in the local construction considered admit natural Chern-Simons functionals, as explained in \cite[Sect.
+7]{chamberI}, making the theory of Joyce and Song applicable to virtual residual stable pair invariants.
+Note also that analogous results have been subsequently obtained in \cite{walltwisted} for more general twisted quiver bundles on curves.